 You should absolutely, definitely, 100%, insure your Skytrak.

-It is a two grand piece of kit that you’re putting within a couple of inches of your driver travelling somewhere around 100mph.
+It is a two-grand piece of kit that you’re putting within a couple of inches of your driver traveling somewhere around 100mph.

 Insuring your Skytrak can protect against: